Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture

+In the vast literature, most of the facial image inpainting models are based on encoder-decoder architecture; these networks learn how to fill the mask regions in a supervised manner end-to-end.
+The mapping is unique and constant for a particular image and the mask.
+There are recent approaches that show the utilization of a generator network for different promising results with varying masks \cite{yeh2017semantic, abdal2020image2stylegan++}.
+Our approach is similar to these works in that we also utilize a generator network for filling the content of the mask based on the surrounding context of the face image.
+Differently from them, however, we use an encoder to efficiently embed a given image to generator space instead of iterative latent vector optimization.
+This is very advantageous, since we incrementally generate plausible image after only a few iterations, i.e. 10 on the average, while optimization-based embedding requires usually a few thousand of iterations.
 In this context, we utilize the CRG architecture that we introduced in our preliminary work \cite{dogan2020semi} to embed a given image to a generator latent space using the encoder network.
-CRG contains a generator and an encoder network, which is trained in an unsupervised manner to learn the inverse of the generator.
-The generator is designed as a slightly modified version of the Progressive GAN architecture and trained using 30K face images from CelebA dataset \cite{liu2015celebA}.
 Our solution to image inpainting problem depends on the observation that the encoder embeds a given image to a latent point in the generator space using the context of the image, even some parts of the image is masked.